sleepEarly7z/easy-drive/README.md

 - In the future, we probably want to add a direct message system to send messages to instructors.
 In that way, we are able to resolve any issues that students may have by tracking the messages.
 Moreover, we would like to implement a recommendation system to recommend instructors to the student.
 It should be based on the user's quiz result.

 ## List of contributions
-- Cathy Yang
+- Kaiqian(Cathy) Yang
+    - Added navbar and footer to website.
+    - Designed home page and added a Contact Us box using EmailJS.
+    - Worked on Rate&Review profile page for instructors, with functionalities of Add/Delete/Update/Read reviews, and allowing user to view appointments in a Calendar.
+    - Implemented user registration/login/authentication functionalities.
 - Chloe Zhang
 - Davis Qi
 - Yizhou Li
-    - Link with map API, external APIs calling and handling
+    - Linked with map API, external APIs calling and handling
     - Worked with the deployment, fixed package/version bugs on Heroku and successfully deployed the build to Heroku
     - Worked on profile pages, from frontend using bootstrap to backend using Mongoose and MongoDB.
 Wrote routes, reducers and actions.